Red-Hat-EMEA-SSA-AppDev-Team/amq-streams-demo/kafka-consumer/README.md

 It operates in two modes:

-- in memory: keep track of the missing messages in a Hash
+- in memory: keep track of the missing messages in a TreeMap
 - persistence: store messages in a PostgreSQL DB

 ### DB operations